RWS/Hugging-Face-Transformers-Service/README.md

 - **Editing the `.env` File**: The `.env` file can be opened and modified using any text editor (e.g., Notepad, Visual Studio Code).

-### Step 3: Start the FastAPI Server
+### Step 3: Start the Local LLM server

-Run the FastAPI application by executing `HuggingFace-TS.exe` from the `dist` directory:
+Run the Local LLM server by executing `HuggingFace-TS.exe` from the `dist` directory:

 ```bash
 cd dist